 About the author

-Scott Whyte, senior vice president of Growth & Innovation at ClearDATA, is a veteran health IT leader, with more than 25 years of experience serving some of the nation’s largest providers and payers.
+Scott Whyte, Advisor & Former Chief Strategy Officer at ClearDATA, is a veteran health IT leader, with more than 25 years of experience serving some of the nation’s largest providers and payers.
 At ClearDATA, he is responsible for driving innovation, growth, and strategic partnerships.
 Previously, he was vice president of IT at Dignity Health and vice president and CIO at Phoenix Children’s Hospital.